California Paycheck Calculator Guide

 1. Maximize Traditional 401(k) ($23,500)

-At a combined marginal rate of 22% federal + 9.3% CA state = 31.3% combined, each 401(k) dollar saves 31.3 cents.
-A max $23,500 contribution saves $7,356/year in combined taxes.
+At a combined marginal rate of 22% federal + 9.3% California state = 31.3% combined, every 401(k) dollar saves 31.3 cents.
+A max $23,500 contribution saves $7,356/year in combined taxes — one of the most powerful single financial moves available to California workers.

-4. Capital Gains Planning
+4. Capital Gains Strategy

 San Francisco vs. Los Angeles vs. San Diego Paychecks

-Key CA State-Specific Facts for 2026:
+Key California-Specific Facts for 2026:

-- No local income tax in any California city
+- No local income tax in any California city (unlike NYC's 3.078%–3.876% local surcharge)

-- SDI at 1.1% with no wage cap (expanded from 2024)
+- SDI at 1.1% with no wage cap (expanded from prior years with a capped rate)

-- CA standard deduction: $5,202 (single), $10,404 (married)
+- CA standard deduction: $5,202 (single), $10,404 (married) — significantly lower than federal

 - CA personal exemption credit: $144 (single), $288 (married)